kubernetes-sigs/cluster-api/docs/proposals/20200506-conditions.md

 (e.g. `Completed`, `Healthy`); however, it is recommended to balance this flexibility with the objective to provide a consistent condition naming across all the Cluster API objects.

-The `Severity` field MUST be set only when `Status=False` + positive polarity or when `Status=True` + negative polarity;
-severity it is designed to provide a standard classification of possible conditions failure `Reason`.
+The `Severity` field MUST be set only when `Status=False` for conditions with positive polarity, or when `Status=True` for conditions with negative polarity; severity is designed to provide a standard classification of possible conditions failure `Reason`.

 Please note that the combination of `Reason` and `Severity` gives different meaning to a condition failure allowing to detect when a long-running task is still ongoing: